snakeleon/YouCompleteMe-x64/README.md

 Looks up the symbol under the cursor and jumps to its declaration.

-Supported in filetypes: `c, cpp, objc, objcpp, cs, go, python, rust`
+Supported in filetypes: `c, cpp, objc, objcpp, cs, go, python, rust, java`

 #### The `GoToDefinition` subcommand